Victor Gomes

 A relation R is symmetrical if and only if (iff) for all x,y: if R(x,y), then R(y,x).

-Symmetricals can be nouns (e.g., cousin, brother), prepositions (e.g., near, by), and adjectives (e.g., similar, equal).
+Symmetricals can be nouns (e.g., cousin, sibling), prepositions (e.g., near, by), and adjectives (e.g., similar, equal).
 Unlike other words, they seem to always require multiple participants (e.g., "João kicks," but "*João meets.").
 I'm interested in how we learn which words are symmetrical, and what this says about the structure of language.

 Outreach